2017, Vol. 3 Issue 4, Part C

 How to cite this article:

-Surajit Bose, Gopeswar Mukherjee, Ankush Roy and Vertika Rai.
+Surajit Bose, Gopeswar Mukherjee, Ankush Roy, Vertika Rai.
 Evaluating an alternative cost effective protocol to screen and detect oral pre-cancerous and cancerous lesions.
-International Journal of Applied Dental Sciences.
-2017; 3(4): 178-184.
+Int J Appl Dent Sci 2017;3(4):178-184.